 The Blueberry Biscuit is what inspired me!!
 It was just slightly sweet.
 It was crusty on the outside but wonderfully fluffy on the inside.

 I wanted to fill my pocket full and bring all I could home.

 But, I did start working on replicating it as soon as I got home!

-3. You’ll want to make sure your blueberries are dry before adding them to your ingredients.
+- Most important, you’ll want to make sure your blueberries are dry before adding them to your ingredients.

 - 2 cup all-purpose flour

 - 2 teaspoon baking powder

 - 1/4 teaspoon cinnamon

 - 3 Tablespoon solid vegetable shortening

 - 1/2 cup buttermilk